 Another example I found was that nothing was holding me back anymore.
 I didn’t have my shitty hometown with all its dreary memories and pitiless people, I didn’t have education pulling me deeper and deeper into an abyss of stress and, well, more stress, and I’ve started to realise as the years have gone by, that my limitations are getting smaller and smaller.

-If I was to look back at my life and list all the good and bad things, yes the good outweigh the bad in quantity, but the bad I use to feel outweighed the good in quality.
+If I was to look back at my life and list all the good and bad things, yes the good outweigh the bad in quantity, but the bad I used to feel, outweighed the good in quality.
 Whereas now, there’s so many good moments, so many good moments to come, that they’re winning with flying colours.
 And again, I’m learning to deal with the bad moments better, so when present bad moments arise, I’m not as clueless as I was back when I was 16.

 I’ve done things that I never thought I would, and I still have so much time left to do so much more.
 I’ve hiked in the Andes then climbed up the side of a waterfall to a lake at the top of a mountain, taught village children English and helped build a water tank for them and their families; I’ve been in Germany for a conference with over 100 young people from all over the world discussing technological, educational, health etc advances and suggestions we believe this world needs; I was part of the first ever Youth Homeless Parliament in the UK; I’ve been to festivals and events for free because I took pictures and wrote articles for the magazine and newspaper at my university; I had a radio show at my university; I actually graduated university; I’ve had poetry published in an online magazine; I became vegan, became the healthiest I’ve ever been and lost a lot of weight because of it (this is a good thing); and I managed to juggle sixth-form, a job, and living alone from the age of 16 and still managed to pursue my dream of travelling the world and going to university.
 They’re only some of my proudest achievements, but remembering the life I’ve lead to this point in my existence makes me god damn happy to be alive.